-- compliance of the project proposed by the potential vendor with the requirements of the Customer's technical specification; - 2. compliance of the potential vendor's statutory goals (in accordance with
+compliance of the project proposed by the potential vendor with the requirements of the Customer's technical specification;

-22 More details about the procedure of carrying out competitive bidding and specific features of SSP can be found in the Rules on State Procurement.
+$^{^{28}}$ More details about the procedure of carrying out competitive bidding and specific features of SSP can be found in the Rules on State Procurement.

-- constituent documents) with the procured services of the Customer and the areas stipulated by Article 5 of the Law on SSP; - 3. information in regard to the location of the potential vendor in the "Database of Non-Governmental Organizations"; - 4. confirmation of the relevant work experience of the potential vendor; - 5. work record and qualification of specialists involved in the implementation of the social project and/or social program; and - 6. in case of project implementation at the expense of the local budget, the NGO's work experience in the region.23
+- 2) compliance of the potential vendor's statutory goals (in accordance with constituent documents) with the procured services of the Customer and the areas stipulated by Article 5 of the Law on SSP; - 3) information in regard to the location of the potential vendor in the "Database of Non-Governmental Organizations"; - 4) confirmation of the relevant work experience of the potential vendor; - 5) work record and qualification of specialists involved in the implementation of the social project and/or social program; and - 6) in case of project implementation at the expense of the local budget, the NGO's work experience in the region.29

-In accordance with the Budget Code of the RK, SSP is financed by budget programs aimed at providing public services.24 The budget program "is developed for the planning period annually on a rolling basis by the administrator of budget programs and contains indicators of direct and final results, volumes of planned budgetary allocations for the planning period, indicators of economic effect from declared expenditures on investment projects financed by the public funds."25
+In accordance with the Budget Code 30, SSP is financed by budget programs aimed at providing public services.
+31 The budget program "is developed for the planning period annually on a rolling basis by the administrator of budget programs and contains indicators of direct and final results, volumes of planned budgetary allocations for the planning period, indicators of economic effect from declared expenditures on investment projects financed by the public funds."
+32